GREAT ROMAN GAMES POSTPONED

 - Tickets for 1st May are valid for 23 October

 - Tickets for 2 May are valid for 24 October

 - Tickets for 3 May are valid for 25 October

 Customers wishing to have their tickets refunded should contact the point of sale where they purchased them (Adam Concert, FNAC, etc.).
 Please note: the reimbursement deadline is 30 June 2020.

 Tickets for October 23, 24 and 25 are already on sale.

-On Friday 1st, Saturday 2, and Sunday 3 May, 500 re-enactors from France, Italy, Croatia, and Germany converge on the Amphitheatre of Nîmes, an exceptional venue, to participate in the Great Roman Games, a unique event that has become the biggest historical re-enactment of ancient history in Europe, in the finest surviving Roman amphitheatre in the world.
+On Friday 23, Saturday 24, and Sunday 25 October, 500 re-enactors from France, Italy, Croatia, and Germany converge on the Amphitheatre of Nîmes, an exceptional venue, to participate in the Great Roman Games, a unique event that has become the biggest historical re-enactment of ancient history in Europe, in the finest surviving Roman amphitheatre in the world.